-It’s important to seek treatment before the consequences of addiction become dire.
+It’s important to seek treatment before the consequences of mental health and addiction become dire.
 Pursuing any one form of treatment is taking a step in the right direction.
-Treatment programs aim to help understand the desire to take drugs or consume alcohol.
+Residential treatment programs aim to help understand the desire to take drugs or consume alcohol.

 Dual diagnosis treatment is important because it identifies the causes of substance use and emotional suffering.
 Furthermore, it allows the individual to gain better insight into the relationship between addiction and mental illness, such as ADHD and alcoholism.

 Developing a mental health disorder or addiction can occur from the simplest of things: genetics.
 Regardless of how a person developed an addiction, now is the time to get help.
 Suffering from a co-occurring disorder can be draining.
-If you or a friend are experiencing the effects of mental illness and substance abuse, contact us today for information on our treatment center and addiction resources.
+If you or a friend are experiencing the effects of mental illness and substance abuse, contact us today for information on our Palm Springs residential treatment program and addiction resources.